Zoo Animal Technology, A.S.

 Personal Expenses

-**Off-Campus with Parent: you intend to live with your parent(s).
+**Off-Campus with Parent: you intend to live with your parent(s) or other relatives.

 Note: All costs and rates are subject to change for the upcoming year.